Frequently Asked Questions

 Who can be nominated for the WWN Recognition Award?

-The nomination process will be open (November 29 - December 17) to women Yale employees under the following job categories: Service and Maintenance (S&M), Clerical and Technical (C&T), and Managerial and Professional (M&P).
-Consultants, temporary/casual employees, and members of the Recognition Award Committee cannot be nominated.
+The nomination process will be open (November 28 - December 16) to women Yale employees under the following job categories: Service and Maintenance (S&M), Clerical and Technical (C&T), and Managerial and Professional (M&P).
+Consultants, temporary/casual employees, retirees, and members of the Recognition Award Committee cannot be nominated.
+Nominees must be currently employed and not planning to retire before the event ceremony takes place in March of 2023.

 Who can nominate?